autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 - gray dashed lines show the error threshold boundaries
 - green points are the identified inliers (consensus set)
 - faded red points are rejected outliers
-- this shows how RANSAC determines which points support the model

 Fig. **5** &rarr; **RANSAC Process Flow**
 - flowchart showing the iterative nature of RANSAC: